smensulaiman/SendaSnap/docs/SCHEDULE_FLOW.md

   - `setupNotificationListener()`: Sets up global Firebase listener in MyApplication
   - `removeNotificationListener()`: Cleans up listener on logout
   - `handleNotification()`: Processes incoming notifications and shows appropriate UI (CookieBar or system notification)
+    - **Important**: Marks notification as read in Firebase BEFORE showing UI to prevent duplicate notifications when navigating between activities
+  - `showForegroundNotification()`: Shows CookieBar notification when app is in foreground
   - `showSystemNotification()`: Shows system notification when app is in background
 - **TaskNotificationHelper**: `utils/TaskNotificationHelper.java`
   - `sendTaskAssignmentNotificationFromFirebase()`: Creates and displays system notification